Paediatric Early Warning Score Chart (PEWS) Essay Sample

 Paediatric Early Warning Score chart is especially meant for the purpose of identification of the changing trends in the observations and if there is any non-progress or decline in trend then such concerns must be escalated to the concerned staff.
 The trends can be identified on the PEWS chart by the dots on it which are connected by straight lines.

-A patient meets the trigger score will activate the tool and medical assessment must follow the escalation plan.
+A patient who meets the trigger score will activate the tool and medical assessment must follow the escalation plan.

 If a child’s observation score is 1 or above on the PEWS chart then the child must be reviewed as per the escalation guide.
 A plan of action is required to include the clinical interventions and investigation and the child needs to be reassessed.